Waiting for Brother

 Next month, her brother would be trekking the woods of North Brewer.
 He was a fine hunter, and he could be counted on to shoot a buck or doe during hunting season.

-“Deer steak would taste good for supper tonight,” muttered the little girl, her mouth salivating at the thought.
+“Deer steak would taste good for supper tonight,” she muttered.

 She heard a shuffling from the living room.
-Her mother paced back and forth; her thin figure cast a misshapen shadow across the floor.
+Her mother paced back and forth, her thin figure casting a misshapen shadow across the floor.

-The little girl placed another picture on the table and rearranged bits of paper into the desired shape.
+The little girl knew her mother was worried.
+It was getting awful dark outside, and her brother had been gone a long time.
+She placed another picture on the table and rearranged bits of paper into

 “There!” she exclaimed quietly.
 “Just one more.”